noctuoid/REL-2515/README.md

 Skrimshire, Stefan.
 2019.
 “Activism for End Times: Millenarian Belief in an Age of Climate Emergency.”
 Political Theology 20 (6): 518–36. doi:10.1080/1462317X.2019.1637993.

-_A comparison of millenarian beliefs in the Christian paradigm to beliefs in the end of the world espoused by climate activists, including the propensity of such fear-mongering rhetoric to incite destructive and violent responses by justifying any such means by the ostensible end of "saving the world" from theological or ecological doom._
+_A comparison of millenarian beliefs in the Christian paradigm to beliefs in the end of the world espoused by climate activists, including the propensity of such fear-mongering rhetoric to incite destructive and violent responses by justifying any such means for the ostensible end of "saving the world" from theological or ecological doom._
 <br><br>